Adrita-Khan/Modified-Gravity/README.md

 - [ ] Familiarization with [HEALPix](https://healpix.sourceforge.io) and the `healpy` Python package for spherical map handling
 - [ ] A review of key modified gravity theories (e.g., f(R), Horndeski, DGP) is planned
 - [ ] The operation of [CosmoPower](https://alessiospuriomancini.github.io/cosmopower/) is to be studied and implemented.
-- [ ] The [MGmu Emulator](https://github.com/LSSTDESC/mgemu) will be explored for rapid computation of matter power spectra
+- [ ] The [MGemu Emulator](https://github.com/LSSTDESC/mgemu) will be explored for rapid computation of matter power spectra

 ### Project Sketch